X2CommunityCore/X2WOTCCommunityHighlander/docs_src/docs/index.md

 documentation.
 Every feature has:

 * A GitHub tracking issue for discussion
-* A documented way to use it, for example with an event tuple (TODO: Document Tuples)
+* A documented way to use it, for example with an [event tuple](events.md
 * Code references that link to HL source code where the documentation is

 ## Documentation for the documentation tool